-Suzi is a Licensed Veterinary Technician, Certified Professional Dog Trainer, Certified Tellington TTouch Practitioner, and a Reiki Master, with 30 years of animal behavior and training experience.
+Suzi is a Licensed Veterinary Technician, Certified Professional Behavior Consultant, Certified Professional Dog Trainer, Certified Tellington TTouch Practitioner, and a Reiki Master, with 30 years of animal behavior and training experience.

 Suzi began professionally working with animals back in the early 1980’s as an assistant in a dolphin and exotic bird show.
 This ignited her passion for animal training and behavior.
 The experience led her to graduate in 1985 from the Exotic Animal Training and Management Program at Moorpark College in Moorpark, California where she obtained a formal education in animal behavior, training, and husbandry.
 From there she spent several years working with a wide range of species including a tiger, leopard, vulture, many parrots and macaws, and her most enjoyable achievement…creating an entire entertainment show featuring trained house cats. (read more)

 Ruth is a graduate of the distinguished Academy for Dog Trainers when it was located at the San Francisco SPCA.
 There, she studied with Jean Donaldson (author of Culture Clash and other award-winning dog training books) and Janis Bradley (author of Dogs Bite But Balloons and Slippers Are More Dangerous).
 While at the Academy she was able to apply her classwork to training several of the SPCA shelter dogs and was exposed to a wide variety of breeds and temperaments.
 Since that time she has worked with hundreds of client dogs of all breed groups and with training issues that have ranged from basic obedience to severe aggression and fear-based behavior problems. (read more)